Veterinary Care for Horses

 Diagnostic Imaging

-At our Olds veterinary clinic our vets utilize our in-house diagnostic technology to get the best possible image of your horse's skeletal or soft tissue issues.
+At our veterinary clinic in Olds, our veterinarians utilize our in-house diagnostic technology to get the best possible image of your horse's skeletal or soft tissue issues.

 Countryside Veterinary Hospital offers on-farm care, for your convenience, in Olds and across Mountain View County.
-Book An Appointment Mobile Equine Units Our equine veterinarians can travel to your farm in trucks that are fully stocked with diagnostic tools and medical supplies. ...
+Mobile Equine Units Our equine veterinarians can travel to your farm in vehicles that are fully stocked with diagnostic tools and medical supplies.
+Whether it’s vaccinations, p...Read more »